QuentinRa/blog.quentinra.dev/tools/unity-2d/index.md

 ## Github in Unity

-Unity project are made of a lot of files, and big files too so you can't git them.
-Github allows you using LFS to transfer big files and you got a plugin making things simple in unity.
+Unity projects are made of a lot of files, and big files too so you can't GIT them.
+Github allows you to use LFS to transfer big files and you got a plugin making things simple in unity.